 It’s important to create a routine for your senior loved one who has lost their memory or ability to make decisions, because it will help them to feel comfortable and more independent.

-Sudden changes in daily routines can bring about anxiety and fears and cause someone with dementia to lash out.
+Sudden changes in daily routines, such as taking a vacation, can bring about anxiety and fears and cause someone with dementia to lash out.

 7. Clean Up The Environment